0ki/fengoffice_old/fengoffice_/readme.txt

         * MySQL  : http://www.mysql.com/
         * Apache : http://www.apache.org/

-    Alternatively, if you just want to test OpenGoo and you don't care about security issues with your files, you can download XAMPP, which includes all that is needed by OpenGoo (Apache, PHP 5, MySQL) in a single download.
+    Alternatively, if you just want to test Feng Office and you don't care about security issues with your files, you can download XAMPP, which includes all that is needed by Feng Office (Apache, PHP 5, MySQL) in a single download.
     You can configure MySQL to support InnoDB by commenting or removing the line 'skip-innodb' in the file '<INSTALL_DIR>/etc/my.cnf'.